-The Temple of Elemental Evil board game is intended to be played as a campaign, although you can always play any adventure as a one-shot.
+The Waterdeep: Dungeon of the Mad Mage board game is intended to be played as a campaign, although you can always play any adventure as a one-shot.

-To support campaign play, you should separate your cards into two decks: The Starting Deck (cards with a white set icon #1-145) and The Advanced Deck (cards with a gold set icon #146-200).
+To support campaign play, you should separate your cards into two decks: The Starting Deck (cards with a white set icon #1-184) and The Advanced Deck (cards with a gold set icon #185-228).
 For your first game, use only cards from the Starting Deck.
-After each adventure, follow the instructions in the Aftermath section to add cards from the Advanced Deck, which introduces more complex effects and more difficult challenges.
+After each adventure, follow the instructions in the Aftermath section to make changes to the decks, which introduce more complex effects and more difficult challenges.
 As you continue to play, see "Playing the Campaign" on page 14 for more info on ways to beef up your Heroes as you get further in the adventures.